Tarsiciosh/EssentialFeed/NOTES.md

 [replace FeedImagePresenter with LoadResourcePresenter]
 - clean the FeedImagePresenter (keep only the map func)
 - remove FeedImageView
-- update FeedImageViewModel (only location and description)
+- update FeedImageViewModel (only location and description related things - remove generic Image)
-- fix FeedImagePresenterTests (onl test_map... remove generic)
+- fix FeedImagePresenterTests (only test_map... remove generic)
-- in FeedImageCellController (remove FeedImage and generic for FeedImageViewModel
+- in FeedImageCellController (remove FeedImageView and generic for FeedImageViewModel)
-- remove public display(_ viewModel: FeedImageViewModel<... {}
+- remove public display(_ viewModel: FeedImageViewModel<... {} (EssentialFeed) TS
+- (CI_iOS) BE
 - in FeedSnapshotTests:
 - remove generic from FeedImageViewModel
 - private extension FeedViewController..